dhakalaayush/Blue-Team/README.md

-# Boss of the SOC (BOTSv1) - Threat Hunting Investigation with Splunk
+# Threat Hunting Investigation with Splunk

 ## Project Overview
 This repository contains a comprehensive Blue Team threat hunting investigation utilizing **Splunk Enterprise** to analyze the Boss of the Splunk version 1 (BOTSv1) dataset.
 The project includes investigation on a multi-stage cyberattack against Wayne Enterprises' infrastructure, where the attacker was responsible for defacement of a Joomla-based web server.